1. Types of Personal Information BassBlaster Collects

 a) Information You Provide to Us

 We receive and store any information you enter on our website or provide to us in any other way.
-You can choose not to provide us with certain information, but then you may not be able to take advantage of many of our special features.
+You can choose not to provide us with certain information, but then you may not be able to take advantage of what we offer.

 b) Automatic Information

-We receive and store certain types of non-personally identifiable information whenever you interact with us.
-BassBlaster automatically receives and records certain “traffic data” on our server logs from your browser including your IP address, BassBlaster cookie information, and the page you requested.
+Our servers – which we do not own – receive and store certain types of non-personally identifiable information whenever you interact with us.
+BassBlaster servers automatically receive and record certain “traffic data” on server logs from your browser including your IP address, BassBlaster cookie information, and the page you requested.

 Cookies & Log Files

-You may, on your browser, disable or reject cookies, but if so you may not be able to access all of the BassBlaster website content.
+You may, on your browser, disable or reject cookies, but if so you might not be able to access all of the BassBlaster website content.

-One type of cookie, known as a “persistent” cookie, may be set so that the next time you visit the BassBlaster.rocks website, the persistent cookie will allow the website to recognize you.
+One type of cookie, known as a “persistent” cookie, may be set so that the next time you visit the BassBlaster.rocks/.com website, the persistent cookie will allow the website to recognize you.

-Another type of cookie, called a “session” cookie, is used to identify a particular visit to BassBlaster.rocks.
+Another type of cookie, called a “session” cookie, is used to identify a particular visit to BassBlaster.rocks/.com.
 Session cookies expire after a short time or when you close your web browser.

-Due to the communications standards on the Internet, when you visit BassBlaster.rocks we automatically receive the URL of the site from which you came and the site to which you are going when you leave BassBlaster.rocks.
-We also receive the Internet protocol (IP) address of your computer (or the proxy server you use to access the World Wide Web), your computer operating system and type of web browser you are using, as well as the name of your ISP.
-This information may be used to analyze overall trends to help us improve BassBlaster.rocks.
-The linkage between your IP address and your personally identifiable information will never be shared with third parties without your permission, except when required by law.
+Due to the communications standards on the Internet, when you visit BassBlaster.rocks/.com our servers automatically receive the URL of the site from which you came and the site to which you are going when you leave BassBlaster.rocks/.com.
+Our servers also receive the Internet protocol (IP) address of your computer (or the proxy server you use to access the World Wide Web), your computer operating system and type of web browser you are using, as well as the name of your ISP.
+This information may be used to analyze overall trends to help us improve BassBlaster.rocks/.com.
+The linkage between your IP address and your personally identifiable information will never be shared by us with third parties without your permission, except when required by law.

 Any sensitive information that you provide will be secured with all industry standard protocols and technology.

-We may allow ad networks to serve advertisements to BassBlaster.rocks users.
+We may allow ad networks to serve advertisements to BassBlaster.rocks/.com users.
 Ad networks include third party ad servers, ad agencies, ad technology vendors and research firms.
-BassBlaster.rocks may “target” some ads to readers that fit a certain general profile — for example, “fishermen in Minnesota.”
-We do NOT use personally identifiable information to target ads.
+BassBlaster.rocks/.com may “target” some ads to readers that fit a certain general profile – for example, “fishermen in Minnesota.”
+To our knowledge, these third parties do not use personally identifiable information to target ads.

-To deliver these ads properly, we may include a file, called a web beacon, from these ad networks within pages served by BassBlaster.rocks so the networks may provide anonymized, aggregated auditing, research and reporting for advertisers as well as to target ads to you while you visit other websites.
+To deliver these ads properly, our site/servers might include a file, called a web beacon, from these ad networks within pages served by BassBlaster.rocks/.com so the networks may provide anonymized, aggregated auditing, research and reporting for advertisers as well as to target ads to you while you visit other websites.

 Because your web browser must request these advertisements and web beacons from the ad network’s servers, these companies can view, edit or set their own cookies, just as if you had requested a web page from their site.